Skip to Content

 Make Way for Ducklings – Robert McCloskey

-After sharing books about different types of birds, ask the children to each choose a favourite bird and make a page for the class book/big book.
+After reading books about different types of birds, invite the children to pick their favourite bird and create a page for a class book or big book.

-On large chart paper, kids glue pictures of their chosen birds cut/torn from nature magazines.
-They also draw their own pictures and scenes.
+On large chart paper, they can glue pictures of their chosen birds cut or torn from nature magazines and draw their own illustrations and scenes.

-Let them dictate a few sentences of bird facts about their chosen bird and write them down on the page.
+Have the children dictate a few bird facts, and write their sentences on the page.

 After making up a batch of easy slime, have kids add a mixture of small birdseed to the concoction.